-3.1.1 Documented evidence of communication channels and dialogue is available.
+${\it 3.1.1\, Documented\, evidence\, of\, communication}$ channels and dialogue is available.
 The channels adequately enable communication between the producer and the community.

 Communication should happen in dependence with the relevance of the issue.
-Critical issues require a systematic communication, while non-critical issues require a reactive communication.
+Critical issues require a systematic communication, while non-critical issues require a reactive made known to the local communities.